Electric motorsport: All-electric series

 The Formula E race in Berlin Tempelhof, 2015.

 Formula racing

 Formula E

 Formula E is the highest class of competition for electrically powered single-seater racing cars.
 The series was conceived in 2012, and the inaugural championship started in Beijing in September 2014.

 Since the 2020–21 season, the Formula E Championship has FIA World Championship status.

 Two-wheeler

 MotoE World Championship

 The MotoGP motorcycle world championship has an all-electric series called MotoE since 2019.

 The series has used the Energica Ego Corsa motorcycle from inception, manufactured by Energica Motor Company, but changed to Ducati in 2023.

 Electric Mountain Bike World Cup

 Electric mountain bike under cross-country and enduro categories, since 2023.

+FIM E-Xplorer World Cup

+In July 2021 the FIM announced a new electric off-road series, the FIM E-Xplorer World Cup.
+The series was backed by Alejandro Agag who was involved in Extreme E, Formula E and the E1 Series.
+Teams of two riders, one male and one female, compete against each other in the series.

+The inaugural 2023 season had rounds in Catalonia, Spain, Crans-Montana in the Swiss Alps, the French region of Auvergne and a double header in the sand dunes of Sardinia.
+The Sardinia rounds were held in conjunction with the Extreme E series.
+Team MIE (Sandra Gomez and Jorge Zaragoza) won the series.